DaveCaulfield/mkg-north-dublin-martial-arts/testing.md

 # Additional Testing

 ## Lighthouse
-- [lighthouse](https://developers.google.com/web/tools/lighthouse) was used to test the MKG North Dublin site for performance, accessibility, Best Practices and SEO.
+- [lighthouse](https://developers.google.com/web/tools/lighthouse) was used to test the MKG North Dublin site for performance, accessibility, best bractices and SEO.

 - Performance - How fast it takes a webpage to load.
 - Accessibility - How accessible a website is (users might need a screen reader).